Altinn/app-frontend-react/test/cypress/README.md

     yarn run before:appfrontend
 ```

-4. Start the tests for a given app from a new terminal tab:
+4. Start the tests for a given app from a new terminal:

 ```cmd
     yarn run test:frontend -e environment=local